 However, I will say the game's look, and vibe is very classic sim/management gaming.
 There are lots of menus, text, and more.
 Numbers are everywhere with spreadsheets galore, and there isn't a ton of what you'd call character sprites to gawk at.
 Sure, seeing your ship's design and crewmember dots ambling about it is great, but that's probably the most excitement you'll see mid-game.
 It just helps Starship Corporation feel like a great, niche throwback in several ways.

 I feel like Starship Corporation has some lofty goals and I applaud the developers behind it.
 I think a better approach would have been an early smaller, more laser-sighted focus on fewer items to strengthen those out before expanding fully.
 The game's tutorial is beneficial, but there's still a somewhat steep learning curve behind it, and there's just so much at any given point.
-If players can get past that and overlook some clunky UI aspects, they'll enjoy Starship Corporation immensely for its depth.Note: Starship Corporation was reviewed based on a digital PC copy of the game, provided by the publisher.
+If players can get past that and overlook some clunky UI aspects, they'll enjoy Starship Corporation immensely for its depth.Note: Starship Corporation was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.